Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 master21

-Next, make drops from the rolls, making them from half a strip of paper.
-Dissolve in diameter up to 7 mm.
+Next, make droplets from the rolls, making them from half a strip of paper.
+Dissolve to a diameter of 7 mm.
 You will need 8 pieces.
-Remember to glue them together.
-Only, unlike the top, here the petals are glued with the tip down.
+Don't forget to glue them.
+Only, unlike the top, here the petals are glued with the point down.

 master22